Design, prototype, and explore layer properties in the right sidebar

 - Use the Filter to view comments by when they were posted or see only the ones you haven’t read yet.
 Here, you can filter to only view a certain set of comments.

-Learn how to add comments to a Figma design file → or how to view and manage comments →
+Learn more about adding comments to a Figma Design file or viewing and manage comments.

 Properties

-The Properties tab of the right sidebar lets viewers inspect particular layers on the canvas.
+The Properties tab of the right sidebar lets you inspect particular layers on the canvas, as well as export designs.

 To begin, select a layer on the canvas.
 You can do this by either selecting the element on the canvas itself or by selecting it from the Layers panel on the left sidebar.
 You can select any type of layer, such as a shape, text, group, or frame.